The Usher Institute, Edinburgh (United Kingdom of Great Britain & Northern Ireland)

-Matt Reed is RCEM Professor of Emergency Medicine and Consultant and NRS Fellow at Edinburgh Royal Infirmary.
-He leads EMERGE, a multidisciplinary clinical research group delivering frontline applied health research which is the leading recruiter of Emergency Medicine research participants in the UK (almost 5000 in 2019).
-Matt is also an Honorary Reader with the Acute Care group of the University of Edinburgh, a member of the RCEM Research and Publication Committee, chair of the RCEM grants committee and a member of the European Society of Cardiology Syncope Task Force.
-Matt’s research work focuses on the use of novel ambulatory monitoring technology in syncope, pre-syncope and palpitations.
-Matt has published 94 papers and personally been awarded over £1.3 million in research grants (March 2020 metrics: Citations 2836; H index 26; i10-index 41)
+Matt Reed is Professor of Emergency Medicine at Edinburgh University and consultant and NRS Fellow at the Royal Infirmary of Edinburgh.
+He leads EMERGE, a multidisciplinary clinical research group delivering frontline applied health research which is the leading recruiter of Emergency Medicine research participants in the UK (almost 5000 in 2024-25).
+Matt is Chair of the UK RCEM Research Committee, a member of the European Society of Cardiology Syncope Task Force, the UK representative for the EUSEM Research Committee and EUSEM Scientific Committee Co-Chair.
+Matt’s research work focuses broadly on challenging areas of acute care such as syncope, palpitations, and aortic dissection as well as the innovative use of novel technology.
+Matt has published over 150 papers and personally been awarded over £8.5 million in research grants.
+When not a work, Matt is a below average runner, a passable golfer, and an undistinguished cellist in The Really Terrible Orchestra.

 Brain Natriuretic Peptide (BNP) and high-sensitivity troponin I at 3 hours post Emergency Department (ED) attendance predicts all significant arrhythmias at 3 months in unexplained ED syncope patients